Athletics in Jamaica: 2013–2019

 At the 2019 World Championships in Doha, Qatar for the first time since 2007 Jamaica won no male track golds.
-In the Men’s Long Jump Tajay Gayle won a shock gold with a World Lead and Jamaican Record 8.69m, winning Jamaica’s first ever title in the event.
-In the Women’s 100m Shelly-Ann Fraser-Pryce returned from maternity leave to win her 4th gold in the Women’s 100m an incredible 10 years after her first World title in Berlin, Fraser-Pryce would go on to win her 9th World Championship gold in the Women’s 4x100m alongside Natalliah Whyte, Jonielle Smith, Shericka Jackson and Natasha Morrison*.
-Fedrick Dacres won silver in the Men’s Discus, this was Jamaica’s first ever global medal in the event.
-In the Woman’s Shot Put Danniel Thomas-Dodd became the first Jamaican woman to win a world medal in the event as she took silver.
-Jamaica also won silvers in the Men’s 4x400m (Akeem Bloomfield, Nathon Allen, Terry Thomas, Demish Gayle and Javon Francis*), the Women’s Triple Jump (Shanieka Ricketts) and the inaugural mixed 4x400m relay (Allen, Roneisha McGregor, Tiffany James, Javon Francis and Janieve Russell*).
-Jamaica won bronzes in the Women’s 4x400m (Anastasia Le-Roy, James, Stephenie Ann McPherson, Jackson and McGregor); Women’s 400m Hurdles (Rushell Clayton), Women’s 100m Hurdles (Danielle Williams) and Women’s 400m (Jackson).
+In the Men's Long Jump Tajay Gayle won a shock gold with a World Lead and Jamaican Record 8.69m, winning Jamaica's first ever title in the event.
+In the Women's 100m Shelly-Ann Fraser-Pryce returned from maternity leave to win her 4th gold in the Women's 100m an incredible 10 years after her first World title in Berlin, Fraser-Pryce would go on to win her 9th World Championship gold in the Women's 4 × 100 m alongside Natalliah Whyte, Jonielle Smith, Shericka Jackson and Natasha Morrison*.
+Fedrick Dacres won silver in the Men's Discus, this was Jamaica's first ever global medal in the event.
+In the Woman's Shot Put Danniel Thomas-Dodd became the first Jamaican woman to win a world medal in the event as she took silver.
+Jamaica also won silvers in the Men's 4 × 400 m (Akeem Bloomfield, Nathon Allen, Terry Thomas, Demish Gayle and Javon Francis*), the Women's Triple Jump (Shanieka Ricketts) and the inaugural mixed 4 × 400 m relay (Allen, Roneisha McGregor, Tiffany James, Javon Francis and Janieve Russell*).
+Jamaica won bronzes in the Women's 4 × 400 m (Anastasia Le-Roy, James, Stephenie Ann McPherson, Jackson and McGregor); Women's 400m Hurdles (Rushell Clayton), Women's 100m Hurdles (Danielle Williams) and Women's 400m (Jackson).
 Jamaica finished 3rd on the medal table behind USA and Kenya.